akashh015/NodeJs-Chat-App/README.md

-#Realtime-chat-app
+Realtime Chat App
-Realtime chat app using socket.io and vanilla JavaScript
+This project is a Realtime chat application built using socket.io and vanilla JavaScript.

-#Installation
+Installation
-After download or clone run `npm install` to install all the dependancies.
+After downloading or cloning the repository, run npm install to install all the dependencies needed for the application to function properly.